• Home

 Comments

-1. George Aldous says
+1. George Aldous Avatar

 YES!
 Always start with ME!
 I am the answer to this mess and the solution begins with me.
 I need to try harder to accept every individual that I encounter.
 It should not matter who or what they are.
 I need to be the starting point to a better tomorrow .